Medically reviewed by Drugs.com. Last updated on Oct 19, 2019.

 Hypersensitivity: Hypersensitivity reaction

-Local: Hypertrophy at injection site, injection site reaction, lipoatrophy at injection site
+Local: Hypertrophy at injection site, injection site reaction (including local reactions secondary to excipient metacresol), lipoatrophy at injection site

 Concerns related to adverse effects: